Patricia Welman, 3 Girls Clothing Co-founder, 60

 Patricia Welman, co-founder and president of the juniors brand 3 Girls Clothing, passed away Dec.
 1 after a short illness with cancer.
 Her funeral is being held Dec.
 17 at Sts.
 Simon & Jude Catholic Church in Huntington Beach, Calif.

 Welman spent her career as a buyer, designer and eventually as an executive.
 Her last project was 3 Girls Clothing, which offered tops and dresses characterized by a surf aesthetic, said Alison Budow, the brand’s director of sales.
 A division of the Lunachix brand, 3 Girls started business in 2018 and has been sold at retailers such as Tilly’s, The Buckle and Lulus.com.
 Welman showed the line at the LA Majors Market trade show in downtown Los Angeles.
-3 Girls will continue to be run by co-founder Karen Fraser.
+3 Girls will continue to be run by co-founder Karen Frazier.

 Starting her fashion career in 1983, Welman had worked as a buyer for Nordstrom and Clothestime, moving her way up to executive jobs at Gurly Clothing Company, among others, during the past decade.